gvwilson/thirdbit/src/fiction/still-book/index.md

 could. *Splash!* The little boat disappeared without a trace.

 Still shivered, hugging her violin to her chest.
 What had she been doing?
-Her face---that was right, she was cleaning her face.
+Her face—that was right, she was cleaning her face.
 She buried it in the blanket, too weary to cry, and toweled it as hard as she dared.
 When she pulled the blanket away, it was muddy with smears of paint.

 "Key's knees, what happened to you?"
 Attic exclaimed a few minutes later.
-Still almost laughed---it was the feeblest attempt at swearing she had heard since she first came to the market.
+Still almost laughed—it was the feeblest attempt at swearing she had heard since she first came to the market.

 She set her precious bundle down on the counter of his stall.
 "I'm all